 - Stage your storage spaces to give the appearance of maximum use.

-Putting It All Together to Sell Your Small HouseUltimately, when selling a small home, your focus should be on making it feel like the perfect size: large enough to accomodate a buyer’s needs, open enough so as not to feel cramped, and with all those added perks that keep it affordable.
+Putting It All Together to Sell Your Small HouseUltimately, when selling a small home, your focus should be on making it feel like the perfect size: large enough to accommodate a buyer’s needs, open enough so as not to feel cramped, and with all those added perks that keep it affordable.
 A good floor plan plays a key part in this, since the layout of a home can make all the difference in how it actually feels inside.

 “I always tell buyers, it’s not about the size and the number, its about the layout of the home,” says Petrocco.
 “How you feel walking through the home will be totally different from what you envision.”